This article appears in the Fall 2019 issue of the

 In any setting, whether in a large-scale, tertiary-care hospital or a community ambulatory surgery center (ASC), there are significant challenges in operating endoscopy units.
 As we have seen in peer-reviewed GI journals such as GI Endoscopy and from private companies on the forefront of endoscopy center management, efficiency and optimizing workflow is crucial to practice growth and sustainability in the current GI landscape.

 At the same time, the growth of the electronic health record (EHR) has allowed patients to access their healthcare at never-before-seen speeds and in unprecedented ways.
-This has created a force for innovation that is transforming patient care into not just a medical necessity, but also a consumer product.
+This has created a force for innovation.
+This is transforming patient care into not just a medical necessity, but also a consumer product.
 Simply put, patients are still patients, but now they are also customers.
-They can shop around for their healthcare needs.
-They want price transparency.
+They can shop around for their healthcare needs and want price transparency.
 They want access to their healthcare providers.
-They want to consume health-related content at their convenience, and not just take direction from their physician during a 15-minute appointment.
+Consumers want to consume health-related content at their convenience.
+They do not want to just take direction from their physician during a 15-minute appointment.

 All of these forces have combined to create a new healthcare industry: Digital Health.
-The key concept of Digital Health is that the delivery of healthcare can be captured, measured, quantified and implemented in real time using the power of information technology.
-The field of gastroenterology has been greatly impacted by new advances in Digital Health mainly in two arenas: endoscopy center management and the patient experience.
+The key concept of Digital Health is delivery of healthcare that is captured, measured, quantified and implemented in real time.
+This is done through the power of information technology.
+The field of gastroenterology has been greatly impacted by new advances in Digital Health.
+The impacts are mainly in two arenas: endoscopy center management and the patient experience.

 Using Data to Improve Operational Performance